toberholtzer89/responsive-contact-card/README.md

 ### Submitting Your Work

-After completing the assignment, make sure to commit your changes and push them back to your own repository and turn in the GitHub link in Google Classroom.
+After completing the assignment, make sure to commit your changes and push them back to your own repository and turn in the GitHub link in OpenClass.